juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 Default resource requests for mount pod is 1 CPU, 1GiB memory, mount pod will refuse to start or preempt application when allocatable resources is low, consider [adjusting resources for mount pod](../guide/resource-optimization.md#mount-pod-resources), or upgrade the worker node to work with more resources.

 Insufficient cluster IPs may also cause the Mount Pod to remain in a `Pending` state.
-The Mount Pod started by default with `hostNetwork: false`, which may consume a large amount of cluster IP resources.
-If the cluster IP resources are insufficient, it may result in the failure of the mount pod to start.
-Please contact the cloud service provider to expand the number of IPs in the Kubernetes cluster, or start with `hostNetwork: true`.
-Refer to: [Customize mount pod and sidecar container](../guide/configurations.md#configmap).
+By default, the Mount Pod starts with `hostNetwork: false`, which may consume a large amount of cluster IP resources.
+If the cluster IP resources are insufficient, this may prevent the Mount Pod from starting successfully.
+Please contact your cloud service provider to increase the number of IPs for your Kubernetes cluster, or start with `hostNetwork: true`.
+For details, see [Customize Mount Pod and sidecar container](../guide/configurations.md#configmap).

 </details>